darya134/Data_analytics/04. Statistical data analysis/README.md

-# 04. An analysis of a telecom company's tariffs
+# 04. An analysis of a mobile service provider's tariffs

 ## Dataset